frc4093/4093-Infinite-Recharge/README.md

 https://frc4093.com/

 Notes:
-Six ball rendezvous not working too well
+Six ball rendezvous not working too well (lowest 3 highest 5 in testing) Other autonomouses working great Switched powercell shooter to not constantly adjust after each shot actually makes it work better.